Loading Events

 Young IFFI Event | Food in Mind

 Discover how personal development and industry insight come together at the Young IFFI Event 2026.
-This inspiring one-day event ‘Food in Mind’ is designed for young professionals and final-year students who want to grow their impact in the food ingredients industry.
+This inspiring one-day event ‘Food in Mind’ is designed for young professionals and students who want to grow their impact in the food ingredients industry.

 19 May 2026